The Hidden Subconscious Beliefs Quietly Shaping Your Life

 One Important Reminder Before You Continue

+These patterns are not evidence that something is wrong with you.
 Most of them began as intelligent adaptations created by the nervous system to help you navigate pain, rejection, instability, emotional unpredictability, criticism, or disconnection.

 The nervous system learned what it believed would preserve:

-safety
+- safety

-belonging
+- belonging

-connection
+- connection

-emotional survival
+- emotional survival

-So people continue reacting to present day life through emotional conclusions formed years ago while wondering why certain loops keep repeating.
+The problem is the nervous system does not automatically update old survival patterns simply because time passed.
+So people continue reacting to present day life through emotional conclusions formed decades ago while wondering why certain loops keep repeating.

 Awareness begins interrupting that process.
 Not perfectly.
 Not instantly.

-The nervous system softens once it stops mistaking the pattern for who you are.
+Because the nervous system softens once it stops mistaking the pattern for who you are.Â